bourbonut/prime_numbers_sum/README.md

 ## Limits

-With low level languages such as C++ or Cython, it's hard too manage high numbers without bringing an external library.
+With low level languages such as C++, integers are limited to 64 bits.
 In Rust, I don't have this problem, there are integers with 128 bits.
 But for instance, with C++, there are some issues when I try to manipulate integers with 128 bits.
-A solution could be to store numbers into string and manipulate them.
-But I think it will drastically slow down the speed of program's execution.
+A solution could be to create a class `BigInt` where it simulates a 128 bits number with two attributes.
+The maximum number that can be stored into a `unsigned long long` is `18,446,744,073,709,551,615`.
+Since we want to go to a number written such as `999,9..,..9,999`, we are able to reach `9,999,999,999,999,999,999` (which is `10e20 - 1`) but we can't reach `10e21 - 1`.
+Then, the first one would be all 19th first digits and the second one would be all digits upper to 10e20.

 ## Possible improvements